Skip to main content

 • 1 January to 31 March: 21 April

-For the annual return about staff resources and other costs and comparisons with previous years
+For annual returns, about staff resources and other costs and comparisons with previous years

 How to complete returns

 The information in this Guide explains how to use the portal to lodge quarterly and annual statistical returns.
-For more detailed information, or for help to resolve problems, please email: foistats@oaic.gov.au or phone our Enquiries line on 1300 363 992.
+For more detailed information, or for assistance to resolve problems, you can call the OAIC’s Enquiries Line on 1300 363 992 (Monday to Thursday, 10 am to 4 pm (AEST/AEDT)) or submit an online Enquiry form.

 Logging on to the web portal

-Each agency has its own logon with a User ID and Password.
-If you have forgotten your password you can request another automatically from the logon screen (this is sent to the email address stored in the database for the relevant agency).
-If you have forgotten or don’t know your User ID or you don’t receive a password after requesting one from the logon screen please contact the OAIC’s Enquiries line.
+Each agency has its own unique logon with a user ID and password.
+Your user ID is separate and distinct from your registered email account.
+If you have forgotten your password you can request a new password from the logon screen.
+Details will be emailed to the email account registered for your agency in the database.
+If you have forgotten or do not know your user ID, or if you do not receive a new temporary password after requesting one from the logon screen, please call the OAIC enquiries line on 1300 363 992 or submit an online Enquiry form.

 Agency contact details